 In this day and age, there are a lot of businesses that operate online only or are serviced-based businesses and don’t accept customers at their location (some because they work out of their home).
 Would you feel comfortable or does it make sense to give out your home address as your business address?
 Definitely not!
-Yet, addresses are needed for directory listings and local profiles like Google My Business.
-We’re lucky because Google My Business (GMB) will allow us to mark an address as private.
+Yet, addresses are needed for directory listings and local profiles like Google Business Profile (formerly Google My Business).
+We’re lucky because Google Business Profile (GBP) will allow us to mark an address as private.

-While there has been no indication that GMB and other directories will begin accepting Plus Codes as valid answers, this doesn’t mean it won’t happen at some point in the very near future.
-After all, GMB and Maps are both Google products (and Maps uses Plus Codes already), and they would be mad to not take advantage of this potential use to capitalize on Google My Business listings for businesses that don’t have an address.
+While there has been no indication that GBP and other directories will begin accepting Plus Codes as valid answers, this doesn’t mean it won’t happen at some point in the very near future.
+After all, GBP and Maps are both Google products (and Maps uses Plus Codes already), and they would be mad to not take advantage of this potential use to capitalize on Google Business Profile listings for businesses that don’t have an address.

 Take Plus Codes for a Test Drive – Try It Yourself